codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-with-build-arguments.md

 ## Building a Dockerfile passing values for build arguments

-When you build an image locally on your workstation you can define build arguments with the `--build-arg` syntax:
+When you build an image locally on your workstation, you can define build arguments with the `--build-arg` syntax:

 ```
 docker build . -t my-node-app --build-arg NODE_VERSION=8 --build-arg APP_DIR=/usr/src/app